MinervaRose/MinervaRose.github.io/docs/_posts/2023-04-12-flying-saucer-applique.markdown

 ## Giving more dimensionality to the flying saucer

-I created ridges by slip stitching on the surface all around and between parts of the lying saucer, and to make it a bit higher, I then SC on top.
+I created ridges by slip stitching on the surface all around and between parts of the flying saucer, and to make it a bit higher, I then SC on top.

 ![UFO derpy aliens crochet appliqué by VioletAndOberon](/images/img-flying-saucer-derpy.JPG)

 The aliens look so delightfully confused.
-I can't help giggling every time I find that granu square in my stash.
+I can't help giggling every time I find that granny square in my stash.

 ![UFO confused aliens crochet appliqué by VioletAndOberon](/images/img-flying-saucer-aliens.JPG)